afahinfahimi/tradebysean/instructions.md

 **End of Base points.**

-### AI Assessment Sources (Q26-30)
+### AI Assessment (Q26-30)
+**Required Action:**
-Use: analyst consensus, recent headlines, insider transactions, SEC filings, and peer comparisons to answer Q26-30.
-Flag if data is unavailable.
+- Use web search to find analyst consensus, recent headlines, insider transactions, SEC filings, and peer comparisons before scoring Q26-30.
+- Do not default to 0 without attempting research.
-Default to 0 if data unavailable.
+- Default to 0 only if search returns no relevant data.

 **Q26.
 Competitive Moat**
 * Dominant market position, pricing power, high switching costs → +1